 Using Keywords in this way, will increase your standings on the searches done by users within the site.

+In Search Engines, The Higher Up You Appear; The More Likely You're To Be Found.

 But one important thing to remember about what you post, is called The 90/10 Rule.